kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 The process is iterated, feedback is incorporated and documented as required.

 > ##### Example: Treatment Plan Wireframes
 > *The diagram helped me to assess usability pitfalls early on since it required a lot of user data input.
-I ironed those out by making wireframes which I user tested with click dummy prototypes.At this step it became obvious that the feature would be too big to release in one go and so I created an MVP version of the feature as well as a series of functionality extensions to be planned in a series of upcoming releases*
+I ironed those out by making wireframes which I user tested with click dummy prototypes.
+At this step it became obvious that the feature would be too big to release in one go persuaded the stakeholders to release the feature incrementally.
+I created an MVP version as well as a series of functionality extensions to be planned in a series of upcoming releases*
 >
 > <iframe style="border: 1px solid white;" width="800" height="450" src="https://embed.figma.com/design/p5jXXfAPMNSAZmGhhuWwXw/%F0%9F%94%97-Treatment-Plan-Wireframes?node-id=4003-11949&embed-host=share" allowfullscreen></iframe>